stashyman/MusicShare/README.md

 they will both be added to each other's friends list.

 2: Users were showing up on the logged in list more than once.

+3: added check in User.java for empty friends list